 It is important not to make the spaces between the posts – too large, stacking the glasses can be tricky – and if they are high up can be dangerous.

-My greenhouse is roughly 2m square – and when its finished will probably have used about 1000 jam jars. (and i have only filled 3 out of 4 walls).
-I asked all my neighbours and colleagues to bring me their jars.
-The canteen at work was also great for getting over sized jars – the big jars can have multiple uses.
+My greenhouse is roughly 2m square – and when it’s finished will probably have used about 1000 jam jars. (and I have only filled 3 out of 4 walls).
+I asked all my neighbors and colleagues to bring me their jars.
+The canteen at work was also great for getting oversized jars – the big jars can have multiple uses.

 I mixed some fine gravel and a bag of cement (no water) – I spread the mixture on the floor about 1cm deep.
-I then pressed in the lids, trying not to think about the order and colours.
+I then pressed in the lids, trying not to think about the order and colors.
 I like the random look.
-After a few days the gravel/cement mixture had absorbed moisture from the air and had set.
+After a few days, the gravel/cement mixture had absorbed moisture from the air and had set.

 TIP: I was amazed at how many lids were required to tile the floor.
 You might want to make sure you have enough lids before you start setting them in cement.